 Many lenders will only offer secured small business loans to companies which have traded for a certain amount of time, although this varies between loan providers.
 Similarly, some lenders may stipulate that businesses must have a certain level of revenue before they qualify for a secured loan.

 However, lenders have additional security due to the secured nature of the loan so businesses may be able to access more flexible terms, providing they have the appropriate amount of collateral in the business.

 To qualify for business finance from Capify, you need to:

 Tick all of the boxes?
 Why not apply today and find out how much you can raise.

 Making Repayments On a Limited Company Loan

 Repaying this kind of loan is also a straightforward process.
 Your repayment schedule is calculated on an automatic basis, which means that small amounts of money are taken out of your chosen business bank account each day.

 The consequence of this is that you will not need to worry about large, lump sum monthly repayments or late fees.

-Use our Limited Company loan calculator below to determine the best loan for your business.
+Use our Limited Company loan calculator to find out how much you could raise, and which type of finance will work best for your business.

 You could raise £5,000 to over £500,000 with Capify’s Small Business Loan.
 It’s easy to get your cash quickly, and repayment is manageable and predictable.